 It’s often said that both disease and health begin in the gut, and research now shows that our consumption of prebiotic fiber may be the single most important determinant that tips the scales either way.
 Here are five researched-backed reasons why prebiotics are the gateway to your health:

 By significantly boosting the numbers of beneficial bacteria in your digestive tract—the same microbes that help you break down your food and absorb nutrients from your diet—prebiotics can help with common digestive issues like gas, bloating, constipation, and diarrhea.

 Beneficial bacteria can ferment prebiotic fibers into short-chain fatty acids that make the colon more acidic.
 This lower pH enhances mineral solubility, which enables your body to absorb more of the minerals in the foods and supplements you eat.
 In one study1, three weeks of prebiotic supplementation led to significant improvements in calcium absorption in 10- to 13-year-old girls.
 In another2, prebiotic intake increased bioavailability of heme iron by 56 percent!

 3. Decreased stress and anxiety.

 Our guts and our brains are inextricably connected, and studies show that probiotics can influence how we feel by regulating and producing brain chemicals like serotonin.
 The good news is that we can also add prebiotics to the list of mood-enhancing remedies.
-Prebiotics can lower stress-related hormones, and they have anti-anxiety and antidepressant-like effects in the body.
+Prebiotics can lower stress-related hormones3, and they have anti-anxiety and antidepressant-like effects4 in the body.